alfisyahri313/super-cashier/README.md

 * With this program a lot of process can be done by customer them self.
 It will speed up transaction and reduce queue

 ### Future Work
-* Add GUI for customer and Deploy the program as web app
+* Better GUI as a web app which can be run in website